isr13/ADfied-LAMMPS-and-LMP-Gau/README.md

 # ADfied-LAMMPS-and-LMP-Gau

-1. LAMMPS with Automatic Differentiation for hessian calculation 2.
-Integration between ADfied LAMMPS and Gaussian
+This repository provides all the codes for ADfied LAMMPS and LMP-Gau as well as the geometry and input files used in the publication.

+This file provides a guide to navigate around dfferent folders.